 As a first step to explaining the structure of the DFA, let’s create a DFA to match a subset of the final language:

-The language of this DFA is 0*1(0|1)2 in other words, we can match the desired strings, as long as the first '1' appears 2 characters before the end of the string.
+other words, we can match the desired strings, as long as the first ‘1’ appears

 Now, consider what happens if we have more characters to match, when we reach state 4,5,6 or 7; in other words, the ‘1’ we matched when moving between state 0 and 1 wasn’t the ‘1’ that was 2 characters before the end of the string.